 |Contact Campus||Sandy Bay Campus|

 |Fax||+61 3 6226 7623|

 Helen completed a Bachelor of Arts at the University of Tasmania in 1987, majoring in Japanese and English Literature.
 For the next 15 years she taught Japanese and raised a family.
 In 2002 she returned to study, completing a Bachelor of Laws with Honours in 2006.
 In 2012 Helen was awarded a PhD in Law.
 Her PhD examined the construction of consent in Tasmanian sexual offences trials.
 She has been employed in various capacities during her years as both an undergraduate and a postgraduate at the Law Faculty.
-She was employed as a research assistant for the Centre for Law and Genetics (2004 -2010) and for the Office of the Deputy Vice-Chancellor (Academic) & Provost (2010-2011).
-She is currently the Executive Officer and junior research fellow at the Tasmania Law Reform Institute.
-In addition she tutors in Introduction to Law and is a sessional lecturer and tutor in Criminal Law.
+She is a lecturer in Criminal Law, a post-doctoral research fellow engaged on two ARC funded projects and the Executive Officer of the Tasmania Law Reform Institute.

 Prichard, J and Matthews, A and Bruno, R and Rayment, K and Cockburn, H (2010) 'Detouring Civil Liberties?
 Drug-Driving Laws in Australia' 19(2) Griffith Law Review 330.